Formal sources of presidential power in the US Constitution

 The role of the head of state

 In the USA the president is also head of state- in the UK the monarch in the head of state.
-As head of state, the president has diplomatic and ceremonial duties, such as receiving visiting dignitaries and other heads of state, or travelling to other countries to represent the US.
-The president is often a central focus-point in times of national crisis and it is common for the president to make speeches or visits in relation to national disasters.
+As head of state, the president has diplomatic and ceremonial duties, such as receiving visiting dignitaries and other heads of state or traveling to other countries to represent the US.
+The president is often a central focus point in times of national crisis and it is common for the president to make speeches or visits about national disasters.

 In the aftermath of 9/11, President Bush was seen as a symbol of American resolve and pride, taking a strong, tough stance.
 However, Bush was heavily criticised for not personally visiting areas hit by Hurricane Katrina in 2005, providing evidence of the importance of the symbolic role.